sifatsultan/capstone/README.md

 # Server Code
 It has the following components:
+- CurrentLocation
-- LocationServices.java
+- USB
-- ReceiveWayPoint.java
+- JSONParse
-- USBThread.java
+-

-# ReceiveWayPoint
+# CurrentLocation
 This class uses the class JSON to parse the waypoints sent in json format